Why Is It So Dangerous?

 When Vesuvius last erupted in March 1944, Naples was struggling from the devastation of World War II.
 The city was heavily bombed by the advancing Allied Forces, and then the retreating Germans destroyed what was left of the city’s infrastructure.
 When the American and British Forces finally marched into Naples, the Neapolitans were barely clinging to their livelihoods.
 Then Vesuvius erupted.

 We peeked into the crater of that last eruption.
 Plugged by rocks and boulders, the caldera displayed nothing that revealed the danger lurking beneath its bottom.
-Not a wisp of smoke.
+On that day, we saw not a wisp of smoke.

-In geological terms, the 1944 spectacle was mild.
-It was marked by fuming black clouds and Hawaiian-style emission of liquid lava.
+In geological terms, the 1944 spectacle was a mild eruption.
+It was marked by the fuming black clouds and Hawaiian-style emission of liquid lava.

 Strolling along the crater trail, I tried to make sense of what some scientists fear.
-Many predict the next eruption—long overdue, some say—would be the extremely violent version, like the explosion that destroyed Pompeii and Herculaneum.
+Many predict the next eruption—long overdue, some say—would be the extremely violent version.
+It will be like the explosion that destroyed Herculaneum and Pompeii.

 But there atop Vesuvius, I couldn’t envision such a devastating scenario.
 Hazy blue sky canopied the mountain.
 A cool breeze swept up from the Tyrrhenian Sea.
 Below us, vineyards and orchards dotted the slope.
 Houses and buildings sprawled out like toys to the edge of the Gulf of Naples.
 On the shimmering waters of the sea, in the distance, floated the island of Capri.

 We approached the southeastern bend in the trail.
 Then we saw below us, splotched on the green earth, a patch of brown land—the ruins of Pompeii.